yuulive/hfkhv/README.md

 - Each new file in `./pgfine/migrations/` is assumed to be increasing in alphabetical order.
 - empty string is the name of the first migration (inserted if no migrations exist)
 - `{pgfine_role_prefix}` text should not be used for other porpuses as for database-role prefix in your scripts.
-- no md5 comparison is done for schema objects and extensions, changes should be done using migration scripts. (will attempt to drop them if script is deleted)
+- no md5 comparison is done for schemas, types and extensions objects, changes should be done using migration scripts. (will attempt to drop them if script is deleted)
 - default drop database scrip assumes postgres v13, if you use lower version you should add script to drop connections.